oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/zero_copy_data_transfer/README.md

 |---------------|
 ```

 This approach is not considered host streaming since the CPU and FPGA cannot (reliably) access the input/output data simultaneously.
-In other words, the host must wait until all the FPGA kernels have finished before (reliably) accessing the output data.
+In other words, the host must wait until all the FPGA kernels have finished before accessing the output data.
 However, we did avoid copying the data to and from the FPGA's Device Memory and therefore, we get overall savings in total latency.
 This savings can be seen by running the sample on FPGA hardware or the example output later in the [Example of Output](#example-of-output) section.
 In the future, we plan to create a tutorial that describes how to achieve true host streaming using restricted USM.

 ## Key Concepts
 * How to use restricted USM for the FPGA